DraconMarius/bear2obsidian/README.md

 **Note**:
 - [ ] Only read first tag in note (personal usecase)
 - [ ] Duplicated Note name not supported
-- [ ] Tags with spaces (#tag 1/sub tag#) will create folder, but thge obsidian tag itself might need manual fixing
 - [ ] Edge Cases in Tag formatting might experience errors
+- [ ] Require installation of node.js
+- [x] Tags with spaces
+> Tags with spaces will now create the folder using original name with spaces, but will fix the tag in the markdown itself with `_` so it can be recognised by Obsidian
 - [x] Create/Edit Time
 > Create/Edit Time as YAML implemented.
 Not sure if able to retain the created/edited time without explicitely writing it to the file.